Article written by S’negugu Dlamini, Candidate Attorney, checked and released by Chantelle Gladwin-Wood, Partner at Schindlers Attorneys

 When a seller sells a property, he/she/it is required by law to obtain a rates clearance certificate (“RCC”) from the local municipality, which certifies that all rates and other municipal charges (like water, electricity, refuse and/or sanitation) are paid up in full.

-Because it can take anywhere from 3 to 6 months to transfer a property in the ordinary course, the law provides that when a conveyancer requests that the municipality issue such certificate, the municipality is entitled to demand, before issuing same, that the seller makes payment of any/all arrears in connection with the property, and also make payment in advance of at least 5 to 6 months of the average of the monthly municipal charges in respect of the property.
-The document that the municipality issues that contain the amounts payable to obtain the RCC, is known as the rates clearance figures.
+Because it can take anywhere from 3 to 6 months to transfer a property in the ordinary course, the law provides that when a conveyancer requests that the municipality issue such certificate, the municipality is entitled to demand, before issuing same, that the seller make payment of any/all arrears in connection with the property, and also make payment in advance of at least 5 to 6 months of the average of the monthly municipal charges in respect of the property.
+The document that the municipality issues that contains the amounts payable to obtain the RCC, is known as the rates clearance figures.

 This allows the clearance certificate to be valid for 5-6 months (because the City has been paid in advance for 5 to 6 months’ worth of the average of the monthly municipal charges).
 This is necessary because sometimes property transfers take longer than expected, and if the certificate was valid for a shorter period, it would be necessary for the seller’s conveyancer to apply for and pay for the issue of a certificate twice, which would be an unnecessary duplication of effort and costs.